 Hello obj=new Hello();

-When the Java compiler executes the above statement, it calls the constructor to initialise the variables or members.
-After complete the execution of constructor again, the flow comes back to the main method for executing the rest of the statements.
+When the Java compiler executes the above statement, it calls the constructor to initialize the variables or members.
+After completing the execution of the constructor again, the flow returns to the main method for executing the rest of the statements.

-In Java, we have mainly three types of constructor:
+In Java, we have mainly three types of constructors:

 - Default Constructor